SoftwareAG/webmethods-integrationserver-skyprofiler/README.md

 git clone https://github.com/SoftwareAG/webMethods-IntegrationServer-SKYProfiler
 ```

-SKY Profiler Server requires Apache Ant and Apache Maven to be present in the machine for build process.
+SKY Profiler Server requires Apache Ant, Apache Maven and bower to be present in the machine for build process.
 To install and configure Apache Ant and Apache Maven refer [FAQ](https://github.com/SoftwareAG/webMethods-IntegrationServer-SKYProfiler/blob/master/doc/FAQ.txt)
 Update maven path in _build.properties_.
 Copy _wm-isclient.jar_ and _wm-isserver.jar_ from webMethods Integration Server installation to ```{webMethods-IntegrationServer-SKYProfiler}\libraries``` which are required for SKY Profiler Runtime component.
 Update MongoDB and Kafka configuration in ```{webMethods-IntegrationServer-SKYProfiler}\SKYProfilerServer\src\main\application.properties```
+bower will be used to resolve JS and CSS dependencies

 **Build and Run SKY Profiler**